A TO Z TERMINOLOGY

-Flux Voids – Section of a flux cored electrode which contains no flux.
+Flux Voids – Section of a flux-cored electrode that contains no flux.
 Voids can cause serious problems, especially in low alloy types.

-Forging – Deforming into new shape by compressive force.
+Forging – Deforming into a new shape by compressive force.

-Friction Stir Welding – A process in which metals are welded together by friction created by a rotating tool which softens but does not melt the metal.
+Friction Stir Welding – A process in which metals are welded together by the friction created by a rotating tool that softens but does not melt the metal.
 No metal is actually cut.

-Fuel Efficiency – The factor relating to the volume of fuel in cu. ft. needed to duplicate the efficiently of acetylene which is designated as 1.0 cu. ft.
+Fuel Efficiency – The factor relating to the volume of fuel in cu. ft. is needed to duplicate the efficiency of acetylene which is designated as 1.0 cu. ft.

 Fumes – Airborne solid particulate matter generated by the welding or cutting process.
 Fume particles are usually sub-micron in size and thus tend to remain airborne and drift with the air currents.

-Fused Fluxes – Fused fluxes are melted ingredients which have been chilled and ground to a particular particle size.
-The advantage of this type flux is the low moisture pick-up and improved recycling capabilities.
+Fused Fluxes – Fused fluxes are melted ingredients that have been chilled and ground to particular particle size.
+The advantage of this type of flux is the low moisture pick-up and improved recycling capabilities.